+Classes Begin.

+Census.
+Sept 12

+Labor Day (no classes; university closed).

-September 9 Beginning this date a student who wishes to drop a course must first receive written consent of the instructor.
+Beginning this date a student who wishes to drop a course must first receive written consent of the instructor.

-October 3 Last Day for student to receive automatic grade of W for nonattendance.
+Last day for student to receive automatic grade of W for nonattendance.

 Last day for change in pass/no pass status.

 Last day to drop a course or withdraw from the semester with a grade of W for courses that the student is not passing.
 After this date, a grade of WF may be recorded.
+Oct 7

-October 4 Beginning this date instructors may drop students with a grade of WF for nonattendance.
+Beginning this date instructors may drop students with a grade of WF for nonattendance.
+Oct 8

-November 3 Last day to drop with either W or WF.
+Last day to drop with either W or WF.

 Last day for a student to drop a course with consent of the instructor.
+Nov 7

-November 10 Beginning this date, a student who qualifies may request an Incomplete, with a grade of I
+Beginning this date, a student who qualifies may request an Incomplete, with a grade of I. Nov 14

-November 21 Last day to withdraw (drop all classes).
+Last day to withdraw (drop all classes).

-Last day for an instructor to drop a student with a grade of WF for no attendance.
+Last day for an instructor to drop a student with a grade of WF for nonattendance.
+Nov 23

+Thanksgiving Break (no classes, university closed).
+Nov 24-27

+Last Regular Class Meeting.
+Dec 8

-December 5 Reading Day (no classes).
+Reading Day (no classes).
+Dec 9

-December 6-12 Final Exams.

-December 12 Last Class Day.

-For other important dates please visit http://registrar.unt.edu/registration/summer-registration-guide.
+Final Exams .
+Dec 10-15

+End of term.
+Dec 16